Scaffolding Dexterous Manipulation with Vision-Language Models: Experiments

 \subsection{Real-World Results}

 To evaluate sim-to-real transfer, we deploy our system on a real robot using the same inference pipeline as in simulation.
-From a single real-world RGB-D image and language command, the vision-language planner generates wrist and keypoint trajectories.
-The low-level policy is trained entirely in simulation with a digital twin, then executed in the real world using the generated trajectories.
-Robustness to visual distractors is achieved by training on state-based observations, decoupling the policy from raw visual input.
+From a single real-world RGB-D image and a natural-language command, the vision-language planner generates wrist and keypoint trajectories.
+The low-level policy is trained entirely in simulation using a digital twin of the real-world environment, and then executed in the real-world, conditioned on the generated trajectories.
+Robustness to visual distractors is achieved by training the policy on state-based observations, decoupling it from raw visual input.
 Robustness to discrepancies in physical parameters is achieved through domain randomization in simulation.
-Our real-world experiments are performed using a 16-DoF Allegro hand on a 7-DoF KUKA LBR iiwa 14 arm in a tabletop setup, with a ZED 1 stereo camera mounted to the table.
+Our real-world experiments are performed using a 16-DoF Allegro hand mounted on a 7-DoF KUKA LBR iiwa 14 arm in a tabletop setting, and a ZED 1 stereo camera rigidly mounted to the table.